-Since emerging in late 2019, the novel coronavirus disease (COVID-19) pandemic 44 has made abundantly clear the effect that these challenges have in mitigating disease 45spread.
-At the time of writing, there have been nearly 45 million documented cases of 46 COVID-19 [7].
-Without a vaccine, the primary public health tools available to limit 47 the spread are non-pharmaceutical interventions (NPIs) such as social distancing and 48 contact tracing [11].
-Many NPIs can be understood in terms of feedback control, 4950 and as such abide by the fundamental 'laws of feedback' that Gunter Stein referred to.
-This work aims to develop an analysis that illustrates the impact that these limitations, placing a particular emphasis on the role of delays and saturation.
-We 52focus on contact tracing as it exhibits several of the features described before.
-53
+Since emerging in late 2019, the novel coronavirus disease (COVID-19) pandemic has made abundantly clear the effect that these challenges have on mitigating disease spread.
+At the time of writing (October 2020), COVID-19 had reached a significant global spread (45 million documented cases) [6] and vaccines were not yet available; this meant that the primary public health tools available to limit the spread were nonpharmaceutical interventions (NPIs), such as social distancing and contact tracing [10].
+Many NPIs can be understood in terms of feedback control, and as such abide by the fundamental "laws of feedback" that Gunter Stein referred to.
+This work illustrates the impact of these limitations, placing a particular emphasis on the role of delays and saturation.
+We focus on contact tracing as it exhibits several of the features described above.

 1.2.
-Contact Tracing.
-Contact tracing is the process of testing, tracing and isolating people known to have been in close proximity with infected individuals.
-All three of these steps are essential, so for this reason contact tracing is also referred to by the acronym TeTrIs.
+Contact tracing.
+Contact tracing is the process of testing, tracing, and isolating people known to have been in close proximity with infected individuals.
+All three of these steps are essential, so for this reason contact tracing is also referred to by the acronym test, trace, and isolate (TeTrIs).
 This intervention can disrupt chains of infection to slow and potentially end the spread of an infectious disease.
-It has been employed in the control of sexually transmitted diseases [6, 12, 19], in limiting the severe acute respiratory syndrome (SARS) epidemic [5] and at an unprecedented scale in the COVID-19 pandemic [23, 1].
+It has been employed in the control of sexually transmitted infections [5, 11, 18], in limiting the severe acute respiratory syndrome (SARS) epidemic [4], and at an unprecedented scale in the COVID-19 pandemic [22, 24].

-The ways that TeTrIs is carried out differs from region to region and are rapidly 62 evolving.
-Regardless of the specifics, two key characteristics contribute to the success 63 of TeTrIs.
-The first is the delay between the moment an individual becomes infected 64 and the moment that individual becomes isolated from the rest of the population.
-A 65 larger delay allows the infected individual to infect more people.
-The second is the 66 capacity of the TeTrIs program.
-We think of this capacity as the number of active 67 cases the TeTrIs program can process at once without the delay growing significantly.
-68 These characteristics are determined by the structure of the TeTrIs program.
-But more practically, achieving sufficient performance in these characteristics must be 70 used to determine the structure of the TeTrIs program.
-Thus, in this paper we seek 71 72to characterize sufficient delays and capacity of a TeTrIs program to successfully control the spread of an infectious disease.
-73
+The execution of TeTrIs varies significantly from region to region and is rapidly evolving.
+Regardless of the specifics, two key characteristics contribute to the success of TeTrIs.
+The first is the delay between the moment an individual becomes infected and the moment that individual becomes isolated from the rest of the population.
+A larger delay allows the infected individual to infect more people.
+The second is the capacity of the TeTrIs program.
+We think of this capacity as the number of active cases the TeTrIs program can process at once without the delay growing significantly.
+These characteristics are determined by the structure of the TeTrIs program.
+But more practically, achieving sufficient performance in these characteristics must be used to determine the structure of the TeTrIs program.
+Thus, in this paper we seek to characterize sufficient delays and capacity of a TeTrIs program to successfully control the spread of an infectious disease.

-These affects of these characteristics have been studied in the past.
-Many works analyze the impacts of contact tracing using computer simulations [18, 10].
+The effects of these characteristics have been studied in the past.
+Many works analyze the impacts of contact tracing using computer simulations [17, 9].
 Mathematical analysis of TeTrIs has typically relied on two methodologies.
-In the first, an ordinary differential equation (ODE) models spread over a certain fixed contact graph [9, 14].
-In the second, the impact of TeTrIs is modeled as a branching process [21, 20].
+In the first, an ordinary differential equation (ODE) models spread over a certain fixed contact graph [8, 13].
+In the second, the impact of TeTrIs is modeled as a branching process [20, 19].